 “I receive many phone calls from people in our community who are on the doorstep of homelessness, looking for financial help to keep on the heat or pay for rent.
 These are people who need guidance and direction and are desperate to get out of the cycle of having to ask for help to keep their family under a roof.
 Family PASS understands that the cycle can only be broken by working closely with the family, providing for their most basic need of housing and guiding them to a permanent solution to stability.
 It is my desire to continue to reach out to those in our community with the greatest needs and help them break this vicious circle.”

-Suezette Steinhardt, Senior Case Management Consultant, Co-Founder and former President of the Board.
+Suezette Steinhardt, Co-Founder and former President of the Board.
 Suezette Steinhardt founded Family PASS along with her husband, Allan, in 2006.
 Mrs. Steinhardt earned her BA in Psychology from Gordon College, and her MA in Human Development & Family Studies from Cornell University.
-She served as Executive Director of Family PASS from 2006-2015 and remains active as a Senior Case Management Consultant to Family PASS.
+She served as Executive Director of Family PASS from 2006-2015.